-From Queen Elizabeth National Park to Bwindi Impenetrable National Park is Ishasha sector – a haven of tree climbing, olive baboon, birds and insects among others.
+From Queen Elizabeth National Park to Bwindi Impenetrable National Park are the Ishasha sector – a haven of tree climbing, olive baboon, birds, and insects among others.
 As you go through this sector, expect to see a variety of tree climbing lions swinging on the fig tree.
-Tree climbing lions are unique lion specie you shouldn’t miss when you visit Uganda.
+Tree climbing lions are unique lion species you shouldn’t miss when you visit Uganda.
 The nearby gorilla trekking sector is Buhoma of Bwindi impenetrable National Park.

 Ssezibwa Falls and Mabira Forest

 From Kampala to Mount Elgon National park, en-route visit Ssezibwa falls-one of the powerful Uganda waters situated in Buikwe district.
 The falls are attached to spiritual beliefs and different cultural rituals are performed there.
-Also, Mabira forest is among the enroute attractions – it’s the largest tropical forest in Uganda.
-Evergreen forest with tall trees, different primate species, more than 50 bird species, water bodies and so on are found.
+Also, Mabira forest is among the en-route attractions – it’s the largest tropical forest in Uganda.
+Evergreen forests with tall trees, different primate species, more than 50 bird species, water bodies, and so on are found.
 You can stopover and enjoy some of the following activities: